Open Markets Initiative

 access to modern electronic markets.

-Protocols are normalized as intermediate binary representations, then compiled into Wireshark dissectors, C, C++, C#, and Java.
-One model, every venue, every language.
+Protocols are normalized to generic representations, then compiled into Wireshark dissectors, C, C++, C#, and Java.
+One model, every venue, every language, every version.
+Deterministic.

 Financial organizations